adithyang64/Restaurant-Recommendation/README.md

 **1. Data Integration:**

-Initially, Data Source is from three separate CSV files.
+Initially, Data Source is from three separate CSV files (Orders,Vendors,Vendor_Name).
 They were integrated into a single dataframe, making it a centralized source for further analysis.

 **2. Data Cleaning:**